V. K. Singh

-General Vijay Kumar Singh PVSM, AVSM, YSM, ADC (born 10 May 1951) (Note: A subset of the official records of the Army misstated the year in which Singh was born (as 1950).) is the 16th current governor of Mizoram since 2025, a former member of Parliament, and a former four-star general in the Indian Army.
+General Vijay Kumar Singh PVSM, AVSM, YSM, ADC (born 10 May 1951) (Note: A subset of the official records of the Army misstated the year in which Singh was born (as 1950).) is a retired Indian Army general and politician who has served as the 16th governor of Mizoram since 2025.
+A former member of Parliament, and a former four-star general in the Indian Army.
 (Note: V K Singh started his career as a military officer and became the first ever commando (trained to carry out high altitude and counter insurgency operations) in the Indian Army to have been promoted to the General rank.
 He was part of the 1971 India-Pakistan War and Operation Pawan.)
 He is former minister of state in the Ministry of Road Transport and Highways and ministry of civil aviation in the Second Modi ministry.
-He previously served as Minister of State for External Affairs, Minister of State (Independent Charge) for Development of the North-Eastern Region and Minister of State for Statistics and Programme Implementation (Note: "Minister of State (Independent Recharge) for Statistics and Programme Implementation") in the First Modi ministry.
+He previously served as MoS for External Affairs, Minister of State (Independent Charge) for Development of the North-Eastern Region and Minister of State for Statistics and Programme Implementation (Note: "Minister of State (Independent Recharge) for Statistics and Programme Implementation") in the First Modi ministry.

 During his military career, Singh served as the 24th (Note: Singh's order in the succession of COAS depends on how the count is made.
 From the establishment of Indian "home rule", there had been 25 heads of the Indian Army prior to Singh's appointment.
 The first was designated, "Commander-in-Chief, Indian Army", while the second and 3rd were called "Chief of the Army Staff and Commander-in-Chief, Indian Army".
 If counted from the first commander with COAS included in the position title, Singh would be the 25th COAS; if from the first who was called solely COAS, he would be 23rd in the order; if counted from the very first Head of the army after home rule began, he would be the 26th.
 (See Chief of the Army Staff (India).)
 Most sources describe Singh as the 24th COAS.) chief of the Army Staff (COAS) from 2010 to 2012.
 Singh took the Government of India to court in a dispute over his date of birth and subsequent retirement, becoming the first serving Indian Chief of the Army Staff to take legal action against the Indian government.

 After his retirement from the military, Singh joined the Bharatiya Janata Party (BJP) in 2014 and was elected as Member of Parliament to the Lok Sabha for the Ghaziabad constituency of Uttar Pradesh in that year's general election.
 He was re-elected to the same seat in 2019.